k-box/k-box/docs/user/en/administration/settings/mail.md

 The emails are sent via an external provider.
 The provider should expose a SMTP (Simple Mail Transport Protocol) server.

-The required configuration to make the K-Box able to send emails include:
+The required configuration to make the K-Box able to send emails includes:

 - From Address: the email address from which the emails are sent, an example can be info@klink.asia.
-This address is very important because it must exists otherwise emails might not be delivered to recipients at all.
+This address is very important and it must exist, otherwise emails might not be delivered to recipients at all.
-- From Name: the name that most email clients shows instead of/in addition to the email address
+- From Name: the name that most email clients show instead of/in addition to the email address
 - SMTP server host: the address of the email server
 - SMTP server port: the port on which the email server is listening, usually 587 or 465, but sometime the email provider can choose a different communication port
 - SMTP credentials: the username and password for the authentication to the Email sending server

-After entering all the parameters and saving the configuration, you can press the "Send a test E-Mail" button to send an email to the configured from address.
+After entering all the parameters and saving the configuration, you can press the "Send a test E-Mail" button to send an email to the configured From address.
-This enables you to check if all parameters are correct.
-If the email cannot be send an error will be shown on the page.
+This lets you to check whether all parameters are correct.
+If the email cannot be sent, an error will be shown on the page.
 You can always get more information on the error from the _Maintanance and events page_.

 ## Configuration via deployment environment file